 Of such resignation, Jefferson declared, “Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
 We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them.”

-George Washington warned, “Disorders and miseries … gradually incline the minds of men to seek security and repose in the absolute power of an Individual …(who) turns this disposition to the purposes of his own elevation, on the ruins of Public Liberty … The spirit of encroachment tends to consolidate the powers of all the departments in one, and thus to create, whatever the form of government, a real despotism… Let there be no change by usurpation; for though this, in one instance, may be the instrument of good, it is the customary weapon by which free governments are destroyed.”
+George Washington warned, “Disorders and miseries … gradually incline the minds of men to seek security and repose in the absolute power of an Individual … [who] turns this disposition to the purposes of his own elevation, on the ruins of Public Liberty. … The spirit of encroachment tends to consolidate the powers of all the departments in one, and thus to create, whatever the form of government, a real despotism. … Let there be no change by usurpation; for though this, in one instance, may be the instrument of good, it is the customary weapon by which free governments are destroyed.”

-Hamilton wrote, “A nation which can prefer disgrace to danger is prepared for a master, and deserves one!”
+In the same vein, Alexander Hamilton wrote, “A nation which can prefer disgrace to danger is prepared for a master, and deserves one!”

 On Patriotism, George Washington, in his Farewell Address, said, “Citizens by birth or choice of a common country, that country has a right to concentrate your affections.
-The name of American, which belongs to you, in your national capacity, must always exalt the just pride of Patriotism, more than any appellation derived from local discriminations. … Of all the dispositions and habits, which lead to political prosperity, Religion and morality are indespensible supports.
+The name of American, which belongs to you, in your national capacity, must always exalt the just pride of Patriotism, more than any appellation derived from local discriminations. … Of all the dispositions and habits, which lead to political prosperity, Religion and morality are indispensible supports.
 In vain would that man claim the tribute of patriotism who should labor to subvert these great Pillars of human happiness — these firmest props of the duties of men and citizens.”

 But Washington also warned, “Guard against the impostures of pretended patriotism.”

-At its core, the word “Patriot” has direct lineage to those who fought for American independence and established our constitutional Republic.
+At its core, the word “Patriot” has direct lineage to those who fought for American independence and established our constitutional republic.
 That lineage has descended through our history most conspicuously by way of those who have pledged “to Support and Defend” our Constitution — those who have been faithful to and have abided by their oaths, even unto death.

-The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of the Rule of Law as enshrined in our Constitution.
+The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of Rule of Law as enshrined in our Constitution.